Peter T. Choras, MD, 85, of Weston, Massachusetts, died peacefully and comfortably on Wednesday, July 31, 2019, after a period of declining health.

 Following his psychiatry residency at McLean Hospital and Massachusetts General Hospital, where he met his wife, Jane, Choras returned to McLean in 1974, where he worked for the next 45 years as a psychiatrist.
-He held a variety of clinical positions at McLean, including associate director of Partial Hospitalization Services, clinical director of Community Residential & Treatment Services, and clinical director of the Center of Excellence in Psychotic Disorders.
+He held a variety of clinical positions at McLean, including associate director of Partial Hospitalization Services, clinical director of Community Residential & Treatment Services, and clinical director of the Division of Psychotic Disorders.
 During his final years at McLean he was a valued staff member at The Pavilion.

 Choras enjoyed antiquing, especially collecting rare books and medical antiques.
 He also enjoyed all of the New England sports teams and the Canadian hockey teams.

 He is survived by his children, girlfriend, many nieces and nephews, and several grandnieces and grandnephews.